vedo1201/homeserver/1. Basic setup after install/README.md

 Another way to set up static ip on ubuntu server is a bit different.
 You must edit some configuration files in system.
 Here is the guide:

-1. First, you need to check name of your network interfacein your terminal.
+1. First, you need to check name of your network interface in your terminal.
 To do this, type:

 <pre> ip link </pre>

+   You will get output similar to this:

+<pre> 2: enp2s0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 ... </pre>

+   In my case, name of network adapter is 'enp2s0'.
+Remember it because we will need it in config files.

+2. Now, you must find the netplan config file and open it in text editor.
+   To do this type:

+<pre> cd /etc/netplan </pre>

+   With this command, you will enter netplan folder.
+Now we need to find the config file name, and to do this, type:

+<pre> ls </pre>

+You will get output similar to this:

+<pre> 50-cloud-init.yaml </pre>

+Now, to open it type this command:

+<pre> sudo nano 50-cloud-init.yaml </pre>

+Replace '<ins>50-cloud-init.yaml</ins>'